SteamedBread2333/dctc/README.md

 # dynamic-compile-tsx-commond(dctc)
-Dynamically compile TSX/TS file and execute it.
+TypeScript Execute (tsx): Dynamically compile TSX/TS file and execute it.

 `dctc` may be similar tools in the fastest speed of execution!!  <img src="https://emojis.slackmojis.com/emojis/images/1643514389/3643/cool-doge.gif?1643514389" width="30"/>